npacchioli/american-epic/_posts/2025-09-26-chapter-2-no-mans-land.md

 A twin to the fieldhand in every sense of the word
 Grunting obscenities under his breath
 Undoubtedly bound here by the same curse
-Me again hopeless to act with agency
+Me still hopeless to act on my own accord
 Oblige to his command
-As he simply mutters "ID" - two simple letters
+WHen he simply mutters "ID" - two simple letters

 My hands shake as I reach for my wallet
 Thinking about the ridiculousness of such a request